Open Source Software for Legal

 Our goal is to improve access to justice and to make legal and regulatory processes more efficient and effective through the use of open source software and secure cloud computing.

-The Merlin Foundation is a non-profit corporation that has filed with the U.S. Internal Revenue Service to be recognized as a tax exempt educational organization under section 501(c)(3).
-As of October 27, 2019, the IRS has not yet ruled on the registration request.
+The Merlin Legal Open Source Foundation is a non-profit corporation recognized by the United States Internal Revenue Service as a tax exempt charitable and educational organization under section 501(c)(3) of the Internal Revenue Code.